foundry-rs/starknet-foundry/docs/src/testing/using-cheatcodes.md

 prank(CheatTarget::One(contract_address), new_caller_address, CheatSpan::Calls(1))
 ```

-Calling a cheatcode with `CheatSpan::Calls(N)` is going to activate the cheatcode for `N` calls to a contract, after which `stop_prank` will be automatically called.
+Calling a cheatcode with `CheatSpan::Calls(N)` is going to activate the cheatcode for `N` calls to a contract, after which it's going to be automatically cancelled.

 Of course the cheatcode can still be stopped before its `CheatSpan` goes down to 0 - simply call `stop_prank` manually.